-After Google, Bing is the second most used search engine in the world, with over 1 billion monthly users recorded in January 2021.
+After Google, Microsoft Bing is the second most used search engine in the world, with 6.1 billion active users a month, many of those who exclusively use the platform (i.e. they don’t use Google).
 It also powers Yahoo, the third biggest search engine, and AOL.
 All in all, that’s a big share of the market and means that Bing shouldn’t be ignored when it comes to your Search Engine Optimisation (SEO).

 There’s a tendency when working on SEO to focus on Google.
-After all, it’s the biggest and most effective search engine available and, generally speaking, much of what you do for Google will work for other search engines.
+After all, it’s the biggest and most effective search engine by quite a considerable way.
+And, generally speaking, much of what you do for Google will work for other search engines.
 But there are certain things you can do to specifically optimise for Bing, and that’s what we’ll be looking at today.

-As mentioned previously, Bing, though not the largest search engine out there, covers a big chunk of the market.
-There’s also some evidence to suggest that website traffic obtained from Bing is more valuable, with a lower bounce rate and higher number of page views per session.
+Bing, though not the most popular search engine out there, nonetheless holds a big chunk of the market.
+There’s also some evidence to suggest that website traffic obtained from Bing is more valuable, with some studies showing a lower bounce rate and higher number of page views per session.

 There are a number of things Bing actually does more successfully than Google.
 Video, for example, is better presented on the Search Engine Results Pages (SERPs) and the advanced image search is easier to use, offering up better quality results.

 Finally, Bing is excellent for voice search.
-This kind of search is growing across the world and one of the most popular voice-assisted AIs, Amazon Alexa, is powered by Bing.
+This version of search is constantly growing across the world.
+One of the most popular voice-assisted AIs, Amazon Alexa, is powered by Bing.

 How Bing Ranks Your Website

-Overall, Bing wants to provide users with a positive experience, so most of their ranking factors are focused on this.
+Like Google, Bing wants to provide users with a positive experience, so most of their ranking factors support this.
 Lots of information feeds into the search engine results, but the main ones are:

 - Relevance: does the content answer a user’s questions and match their search intent?